Coconut Curry Chicken

 - Flexible, lightning fast recipe.
 With boneless, skinless chicken thighs (or breasts) and some hearty veggies (feel free to throw in all the lingering fridge veggies as needed – mushrooms, snap peas, broccoli, green beans, etc.), this comes together so so fast.
 Serve over rice, over noodles, over all the things.

-what is red curry paste and where can i find it
+what is red curry paste and where can i find it?

-Commonly used in Thai dishes, red curry paste is made from a blend of red chili pepper, garlic, lemongrass, Thai ginger and various spices.
+Commonly used in Thai dishes, red curry paste is made from a blend of red chili pepper, garlic, lemongrass, Thai ginger, and various spices.

-Red curry paste is typically used for stir-fry, soups or mixed with coconut milk for curry.
+Red curry paste is typically used for stir-fry, soups, or mixed with coconut milk for curry.
 It is readily available in most grocery store chains, particularly the Thai Kitchen brand, and online, with some brands containing shellfish (shrimp paste).

 how to make coconut curry chicken

-- Serve over rice
+- Serve.
+Serve warm over rice for sopping.

 what to serve with coconut curry chicken